NilsSomm/random_pulse/README.md

 ```
 ![The plotted time series of generated pulse with a line for the envelope plotted as well](example_time_zoomout.png)

 In blue is the time signal, and in orange is the envelope.
-If we again zoom in on this we can see the oscillations of the time singal inside the envelope.
+If we again zoom in on this we can see the oscillations of the time signal inside the envelope.

 ![A more zoomed in version of the previous plot, now there are visible distinct oscillations in the pulse](example_time_zoomin.png)